Generic selectors

 Despite being opened just 15 years ago, the ground has already been renovated, an event which took place in 2014 and saw the Ninian Stand developed and allowed the club to expand its capacity to its current 33,280.

-As well as being the home of Cardiff City Football Club, the site was also the home stadium of the Cardiff Blues, a Rugby team, until 2012.
+As well as being the home of Cardiff City Football Club, the site was also the home stadium of the Cardiff Blues, a rugby team, until 2012.
 It has also been the national stadium of Wales since 2009 and has hosted a wide array of international matches as a result.

 4. Riverside Stadium